Roast Pork with Apple Topping Recipe

 - In a small bowl, combine flour, 1-1/2 teaspoons salt, ground mustard, caraway, sugar, pepper and sage; rub over roast.
 Cover and let stand for 30 minutes.

 - Place on a greased baking rack, fat side up, in roasting pan.
 Bake, uncovered, at 325° for 1 hour.
-Combine applesauce, brown sugar, mace and remaining salt; mix well.
-Spread over roast.
+Combine applesauce, brown sugar, mace and remaining salt; spread over roast.
 Roast 1 hour longer or until the internal temperature reaches 160°-170°.
 Let stand 15 minutes before slicing.
 Yield: 8-10 servings.

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.